-The sections are then sorted by their PUDs (line 8).
-In each step of the for-loop from line 9 to line 17, the section with the largest PUD and its handler are inserted into σ , if it can produce a positive PUD.
-The schedule σ is maintained in the non-decreasing order of section termination times.
-Thus, a section S_i is inserted into σ at a position that corresponds to $S_i X$ in σ 's non-decreasing termination time order.
-S_i^h is similarly inserted into σ at a position corresponding to $S_i X + S_i^h X$.
+In each step of the for-loop from line 14 to 17, the section with the largest PUD, its handler, the section's dependents, and their handlers are inserted into σ , if it can produce a positive PUD.
+The output schedule σ is then sorted in the non-decreasing order of section termination times by the procedure insertByETF().